2009 Arizona Wildcats football team: at Iowa

-Oregon State

-at Reser Stadium, Corvallis, Oregon
+at Oregon State

 Running behind a third-string tailback and second-team left tackle, right guard and wide receiver (as well as a new starting QB, sophomore Nick Foles, the transfer from Michigan State) the Wildcats defeated Oregon State 35–32 at Reser Stadium in Corvallis, in the Pac-10 opener for Arizona.
 The Wildcats started the game without a half-dozen starters, including tight end Rob Gronkowski (who would end up being out the rest of the 2009 season due to back surgery).
 Tailbacks Nicolas Grigsby and Keola Antolin were out of the game by halftime with shoulder and leg injuries, respectively (Grigsby would not fully recover until the end of the season).

 That left the Wildcats with third-stringer Greg Nwoko at running back.
 The redshirt freshman from the Austin, Texas area delivered: His 52-yard catch-and-run on a screen pass set Arizona up for its second touchdown of the quarter, a 3-yard pass from quarterback Nick Foles to receiver Juron Criner.
 Nwoko rushed nine times for 44 yards and a touchdown in the first extended action of his career.

 Arizona took the lead early in the third quarter, when Foles — making his first college start — dove in on a sneak from the 1-yard line.
 Foles led his team on a 15-play, 71-yard scoring drive in the first quarter, connecting with WR Delashaun Dean for a 2-yard touchdown pass.

 The Beavers scored their first touchdown with 2 minutes remaining in the quarter, when Damola Adeniji caught a tipped pass from QB Sean Canfield for an 11-yard score.
 James Rodgers gave OSU a 14–7 lead with a 2-yard run midway through the second quarter.
 Arizona tied the game on Nwoko's touchdown, but the Beavers re-took the lead on the final play before halftime.
 Justin Kahut's 21-yard field goal made it 17–14.

 Foles appeared to put the game away when he found WR Terrell Turner for a 13-yard touchdown pass with eight minutes remaining, but the Beavers — resilient and persistent — proved tough to put away.
 Canfield found Aaron Nichols for a 13-yard score with 4:09 remaining, cutting Arizona's lead to 3.

 CB Devin Ross intercepted Canfield with 1 minute 33 seconds remaining.

 Even after surrendering a safety with 25 seconds left, Oregon State recovered an onside kick and had the ball, down five points, in their zone.
 This time, Arizona made the plays.
 Sacks by Earl Mitchell and Ricky Elmore ended the game.

 Grigsby left the game after just one rushing attempt with what was discovered to be a sprained AC joint in his right shoulder.
 He was never fully healthy the rest of the season.